AuslinD/Computing-EnvJustice/README.md

 ## ResearchPaper

 The ResearchPaper folder contains my research paper for this project as a LaTeX file.
-In order to compile this file and convert it to a pdf, follow the instructions listed further below.
+In order to compile this file and convert it to a pdf, ensure the the necessary files are in the same directory and follow the instructions listed below.